CellularGenomicMedicine/miscarriage_methylation/README.md

     + [visualisation of the results](scripts/cellCompositionVisualisation.R)

 ## Lineage-specific methylation characterisation
 [Additional scripts](otherScripts/) to look at methylation features that are specific to placental / fetal lineages are provided.
 Supporting data required for these analysis can be found [here](supportingData).
+The supporting data is as follows:
+1. EPIC sites required for cell deconvolution of first trimester placental samples (Yuan et al.)
+2. EPIC sites within repetitive Line1 and Alu regions
+3. EPIC sites within placenta-specific and generic imprinted regions
+4. EPIC sites within placenta-specific partially methylated domains

 ## References
 Reference datasets were obtained from the following publications: